-Dry fire is not inherently safe but it can be done safely.
-Dry-fire practice is done in the form of a ritual.
-It is a ritual because it must be done the same way every time.
+Dry fire is, by nature, a dangerous activity.
+Every year, far too many shooters embarrass or injure themselves or others while engaging in dry fire.
+However, it can be done safely by following the four gun safety rules.
+Dry-fire practice should be done in the form of a ritual; the same way every time.
 Doing it the same way every time may help prevent a tragic goof when tired or distracted and can build redundant layers of safety into your gun handling skills.

 1. No interruptions!
 Turn the ringer off the phone and make sure the front door is locked.
 If you are interrupted, start again from the beginning rather than picking up where you think you left off.